shy942/ExternalResourcesEmpirical/README.md

 AuthorHistory.zip contains the authors' information for all six subject systems

-StackTrace.zip contains the stack trace information for all six subject systems
+StackTraces.zip contains the stack trace information for all six subject systems

 VersionHistory.zip contains version history information for all six subject systems